datastax/labs/dse-early-adopter-release/20200107/graph/graph-docs/DeprecatedFeatures.md

-# What are the deprecated Features from Classic compared to Native Engine?
+# What are the deprecated Features from Classic compared to Core Engine?

 ## Graph configuration

 Configuration options such as `allow_scan` / `schema_mode` / `evaluation_timeout` were completely removed.
-The only traversal configuration that Native Engine supports are documented [here](TraversalOptions.md).
+The only traversal configuration that Core Engine supports are documented [here](TraversalOptions.md).

 ## dse.yaml settings
 Classic Engine still supports **all** settings from `dse.yaml`.
-However, for Native Engine the only supported options are:
+However, for Core Engine the only supported options are:

   * `analytic_evaluation_timeout_in_ms`: Maximum time to wait for an OLAP analytic (Spark) traversal to evaluate
   * `realtime_evaluation_timeout_in_ms`: Maximum time to wait for an OLTP real-time traversal to evaluate